 Partners in the Choice Based Lettings Scheme may draw up local lettings policies and plans for an area, scheme or estate to meet the specific needs of that local community.
 Local lettings policies may be used to tackle particular management problems and or to address imbalances in the community.
 Local lettings schemes will be publicised to ensure openness and transparency in the lettings process.

 Lancaster City Council should be consulted by the PRPSH if they are considering implementing a new local lettings policy.

-Lancaster City Council local lettings plan for Sheltered Accommodation can be found in Appendix A.
+Lancaster City Council local lettings plans can be found in the appendices.